jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

 **This step is only done for standard feature releases.**

 This step will update the ISIS documentation on our [website](https://isis.astrogeology.usgs.gov/UserDocs/) for our users worldwide.
-These commands must be run as isis3mgr for permission purposes.

 ### Part A: Build the documentation

+* Add the new version to Documentation Versions in the [menu.xsl](https://github.com/DOI-USGS/ISIS3/blob/dev/isis/src/docsys/build/menu.xsl#L105).

 * Perform a local build (not a conda build) using the instructions for [developing ISIS with cmake](../../how-to-guides/isis-developer-guides/developing-isis3-with-cmake.md).